Search Funnels reports and conversion data

 Reports and data

 Besides the Overview and Top Conversions report you'll see on the Search Funnels page, you'll also find several more detailed types of reports.
-Conversion reports are based on many-per-click conversions unless stated otherwise.
-These include the following:
+These include:

 - Reports on customer search patterns